peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 provision for how specifically queries for these records should be done.

-Retrieving records from just one authoritative server (e.g., by directing queries towards a trusted validating resolver) works fine when all is in order.
+Retrieving records from just one authoritative server (e.g., by directing queries towards a trusted validating resolver) works well under ideal operating scenarios.
 However, problems may arise if CDS/CDNSKEY/CSYNC record sets are inconsistent across authoritative nameservers, either because they are out of sync (e.g., during a Key Signing Key (KSK) rollover), or because they are not